pbrucla/linux-scavenger-hunt/.clue-templates/clue03.md

 #### `/bin` ####

 One place you can always find binaries on a Linux system is in `/bin`.
-These binaries are programs: if you `ls` in `/bin` you may recoginze some of them (including `ls` itself).
+These binaries are programs: if you `ls` in `/bin` you may recognize some of them (including `ls` itself).
 This is also a convenient way to get a list of commands.